Knowledge Transfer and Innovation Fund full guidance

 It will be important that eligible bodies demonstrate that delivery agents have the appropriate capacity in terms of knowledge, skills, experience and, where appropriate, qualifications.

-It will be incumbent on applicants to demonstrate that delivery agents have the appropriate knowledge, skills and experience to deliver the project successfully.
+Applicants must demonstrate that people sharing knowledge for the project have the appropriate knowledge, skills and experience to deliver the project successfully.

-For instance, an action involving a farmer demonstrating a particular farming method to other farmers during a pre-arranged farm visit might not need any formal qualifications at all.
+For instance, a farmer demonstrating a particular farming method to other farmers during a pre-arranged farm visit might not need any formal qualifications.

 Instead they might be expected to provide evidence that they have the appropriate knowledge, skills and length of experience to demonstrate the methodology to others.

-On the other hand, a delivery agent providing tuition, in a classroom setting, to recipients on the environmental impact and adverse effect on habitats resulting from the improper use of herbicides or pesticides may require formal qualifications and be required to demonstrate an appropriate level of continued professional development through a professional body and/or training.
+On the other hand, someone providing tuition, in a classroom setting, to recipients on the environmental impact and adverse effect on habitats resulting from the improper use of herbicides or pesticides may require formal qualifications and be required to demonstrate an appropriate level of continued professional development through a professional body and/or training.

 The lead party of the operational group or co-operation project should have a proven track record in delivering similar projects in agriculture.